Brent & Lindzey Bowers Leadership Fund

 The Endowment's distributions shall be utilized exclusively for the following purposes:

-This endowment will provide full or partial scholarships for undergraduates to attend national leadership programs such as Academy of Leadership, Better Man Weekend, Burns Leadership Institute, Elevate: National Leadership Conference, SIG Experience or programs not even developed yet.
+This endowment will provide full or partial scholarships for undergraduates to attend national leadership programs such as Academy of Leadership, Better Man Weekend, Burns Leadership Institute, Elevate: International Leadership Conference, SIG Experience or programs not even developed yet.
 Preferential consideration for leadership scholarships will be given to qualified undergraduates in good standing from Capital University and Otterbein University.